mtlynch/mtlynch.io/content/notes/aardvarkd/index.md

 ## What happened to the interns?

-[Tyler Griffin Hicks-Wright](https://tghw.com) accepted a full-time position at Fog Creek after their internships and worked there for several years.
+[Tyler Griffin Hicks-Wright](https://tghw.com) accepted a full-time position at Fog Creek after his internship and worked there for several years.
 He left in 2012, to start a photo backup business called Snaposit.
-The company applied for funding from Y Combinator.
-Tyler's _Aardvark'd_ co-star, Paul Graham, rejected his pitch, and Tyler [shuttered the business a year later](https://tghw.com/blog/well-that-sucks-what-else-you-got).
+He sought funding from his _Aardvark'd_ co-star, Paul Graham, but Y Combinator rejected his pitch, and Tyler [shuttered the business a year later](https://tghw.com/blog/well-that-sucks-what-else-you-got).

 In 2014, Fog Creek restructured to spin out Trello, its ultra-successful product.
 As part of the restructuring, Fog Creek sold their Copilot product to Tyler [for an undisclosed sum](https://tghw.com/blog/copilot-coming-full-circle).
 He ran Copilot on the side for eight years before [shutting it down in April 2022](https://news.ycombinator.com/item?id=31192812).